Oregon Plumbing License: How to Become a Certified Plumber in OR

 Oregon plumbing license exam

-Oregon plumbers must take a written examination.
+Oregon plumbers must take a written examination at one of the testing locations.
 The exam consists of 64 questions and takes four hours to complete.
 To pass the examination and become a licensed journeyman, plumbers must achieve a score of at least 75%.

-The exam questions cover various topics pertaining to plumbing.
+The exam is based on the Oregon Plumbing Specialty Code (OPSC), and questions cover various topics pertaining to plumbing.
 These topics include:

 - Vents and venting